chance2021/devopsdaydayup/010-MinikubeGrafanaPrometheusMultipassMonitoring/README.md

 ```
 (1 - (node_memory_MemAvailable_bytes{job="multipass-vm"} / (node_memory_MemTotal_bytes{job="multipass-vm"})))* 100
 ```
-Click **Graph** tab and then you can see a graph show the multipass vm memory usage history. </br>
+To view the memory usage history of the multipass VM, click the **Graph** tab and a graph will appear.
 ![prometheus-expression](images/prometheus-expression.png)

-### 4. Deploy Grafana Helm Chart
+#### 4. Deploy Grafana Helm Chart
-To enhance the visual appeal of our metrics, we will implement the use of Grafana for displaying them.
+To enhance the visual appeal of our metrics, we will implement a Grafana for displaying them.
 ```
 helm repo add grafana https://grafana.github.io/helm-charts
 helm install grafana grafana/grafana